adamhatton/quizle/README.md

 ### Code

+- Much of the base code and concepts were provided in the Code Institute Walkthrough Project 'Moments' and these have been expanded on in this project.
+I have attributed the code from the Moments project with comments in .js files.
 - In order to fix an error with React trying to update state on an unmounted component I used the method suggested by Dzmitry Kulahin on [this post](https://stackoverflow.com/questions/54954385/react-useeffect-causing-cant-perform-a-react-state-update-on-an-unmounted-comp).
 I have also added comments in the code to credit Dzmitry Kulahin
 - When building the Timer component, I used the code from [this post by James Dietrich](https://upmostly.com/tutorials/build-a-react-timer-component-using-hooks).
 Whilst the code has been amended, the core concept was taken from the post.